jckantor/TCLab/README.rst

 If everything has worked, you should see the following output message ::

-    Oonnecting to TCLab
+    Connecting to TCLab
     TCLab connected on port XXXX
     20.58

 The number returned is the temperature of sensor T1 in deg C.